“What the hell?”

 It’s a celebration of the community, the towns, and the friendships.
 It’s a celebration of Coachman’s Diner on State Street promising on a large sign out front that “You’ll be pleasantly SURPRISED,” our Five National Parks we are all starting to wish we advertised a little less, the “Cosmo Contains Porn” billboards along I15, and the outrageous light display at Draper Park on Christmas.

-It’s a celebration of the gubernatorial candidate who sat on the floor to talk to some gay kids staging a sit-in, the fire dancers at Liberty Park on Sunday afternoons, and the Olympic signs still so ubiquitous that you would think 2002 was only a few days ago.
+It’s a celebration of the fire dancers at Liberty Park on Sunday afternoons and the Olympic signs still so ubiquitous that you would think 2002 was only a few days ago.

 It’s a celebration of the lip-synced Manti Pageant on a grassy hill in front of a massive castle-like temple, the fact we all can name at least ten movies filmed in Utah—and we take pride in this, and, yes, even Brigham Young’s grave out behind an apartment complex.